cloudposse/github-action-atmos-terraform-select-components/README.md

 ### Config

-The action expects the atmos configuration file `atmos.yaml` to be present in the repository and contains.
+The action expects the atmos configuration file `atmos.yaml` to be present in the repository.
 The config should have the following structure:

 ```yaml